antonicnenad/qatest/README.md

 # qatest

-QA testing of two simple assignments
+Examples of QA testing (automation testing and API testing).

+_Assignments are in the info.txt file._

-Automation tests are done in WebdriverIO (Mocha framework).
-Assignments are in the info.txt file
+*Automation tests are done in WebdriverIO (Mocha framework).
+*API tests are done in Postman.